TerraFirmaCraft/Documentation/1.18.x/index.md

 This is the documentation for the **2.x.x** version of TFC, currently for **Minecraft 1.18.2**.

+{% include alert.html type="info" title="Note" content="While working with datapacks, enabling <code>enableDataPackTests</code> in the TFC config will cause TFC to perform a number of validations to catch common mistakes and ensure your data is correct!" %}

 ### [World Generation](worldgen/)

 All of TFC's world generation is available to be customized through vanilla data packs.
 There are many different pieces, so this will hopefully explain what TFC does, how it does it, and what you can safely modify.
 (And also, what can be extended with addons or compatibility mods.)